3: the CJ Interpretation of “Roguelike”

 The player should be able to find the information he needs.
 Graphics should be unambiguous.
 The exceptions should be by design.
 If the player didn´t realize a goblin was there because he didn´t pay attention that is ok.
 If the player didn´t see the gobbling because the gobbling was purposefully trying to hide/invisible/camouflaged, that is ok.
 If the player didn´t see the gobbling because the graphics were cluttered, that is bad.
 Diametrically opposed to this principle are those games that have areas that seem perfectly reachable and yet are kill zones for the player because they were arbitrarily “out of bonds”(my most frustrating deaths in FPSs have bene because of this).

-Related Features: Character based display, Grid Maps, Character Sheets, Text descriptions
+Related Features: Character based display, Grid Maps, Character Sheets, Text descriptions, visual representation of equipped items.

 Wide and Meaningful range of choices: